samuxiii/prototypes/learning/README.md

 - __neighbors.py__: NearestNeighbors
 - __sentiment-analysis-tflearn.py__: sentiment analysis from IMDB database and TFLearn

-_Note: not all files use the same python version.
+_Note: not all the files use the same python version.
 Take a look at the description._

-### Todo
+### To Do
 - Add AI in planes game (feedforward nn)
 - Chatbot in telegram bots (seq2seq?)
 - NLP NN